Rayleigh, Essex: Modern

 During the 1990s many new housing estates appeared on formerly greenfield areas of the town, with the East of England region currently pushing for even more homes to be built in the area.
 This has caused some controversy locally, with residents of Rayleigh feeling that the areas surrounding the town should be preserved with more care.

 Governance

+There are three tiers of local government covering Rayleigh, at parish (town), district and county level: Rayleigh Town Council, Rochford District Council, and Essex County Council.

-The civil parish of Rayleigh became part of Rochford Rural District in 1894.
-In 1929 it was combined with Rawreth to form the Urban District of Rayleigh, which was abolished in 1974 when the area became part of the District of Rochford.
+Rayleigh was an ancient parish.
+When elected parish and district councils were created in 1894, it was given a parish council and included in the Rochford Rural District.
+In 1929 Rayleigh and neighbouring Rawreth were removed from the Rochford Rural District and merged to become the Rayleigh Urban District, which was abolished in 1974 when the area became part of the District of Rochford.

 The constituency of Rayleigh and Wickford is represented in the House of Commons by the Member of Parliament Mark Francois of the Conservative Party.

-In 2018 Rochford District Council has 25 Conservative members, 3 Liberal Democrats, 3 Green Party, 2 Labour, 4 independents and 4 members from Rochford Residents Party sitting on the council.

-Rayleigh Town council is also Conservative controlled, comprising 18 Conservatives, 4 Liberal Democrats, and 1 independent.

-Rayleigh Town Council have major responsibilities which include:
+Rayleigh Town Council's responsibilities include: